MicrosoftDocs/quantum-docs-pr/articles/user-guide/host-programs.md

 <br/>
 <img src="./images/general_execution_model.png" alt="Q# program execution diagram" width="400">

-Firstly, the specific operation to be executed has access to any other callables and types defined in the same namespace.
+Firstly, the specific callable to be executed has access to any other callables and types defined in the same namespace.
 Thanks to `open` statements, it can also access those from any of the [Q# libraries](xref:microsoft.quantum.libraries).

-The operation itself is then executed on a *[target machine](xref:microsoft.quantum.machines)*.
+The callable itself is then executed on a *[target machine](xref:microsoft.quantum.machines)*.
 In the future, one such target machine will be a real quantum computer, but there are currently multiple simulators available, each with a particular use.
 For our purposes here, the most useful target machine is instance of the full-state simulator, `QuantumSimulator`, which calculates the program's behavior as if it were being executed on a noise-free quantum computer.

-So far, we've described what happens when a specific Q# operation is being executed.
+So far, we've described what happens when a specific Q# callable is being executed.
 Regardless of whether Q# is used in a standalone application or with a host program, this general process is more or less the same---hence the QDK's flexibility.
-The differences between the different ways of calling into the Quantum Development Kit therefore reveal themselves in *how* that Q# operation is called to be executed, and in what manner any results are returned.
+The differences between the different ways of calling into the Quantum Development Kit therefore reveal themselves in *how* that Q# callable is called to be executed, and in what manner any results are returned.

 First, we discuss how this done with the Q# standalone application from the command line, and then proceed to using Python and C# host programs.
 We reserve the standalone application of Q# Jupyter Notebooks for last, because unlike the first three, it does not actually require a Q# file.